jaredmo/blog/content/about.md

 slug = "about"
 +++

-Certified Public Accountant and SQL/SAS developer from Nashville, TN.
-I specialize in leveraging technological infrastructure to drive efficiencies and profitability.
-Areas of expertise include healthcare data analytics, acquisition integration, report writing, and building internal accounting applications.
+I am a Certified Public Accountant and SQL developer from Nashville, TN.
+My current role is Senior Director of Financial Services at [AMSURG](https://www.amsurg.com/) where I work on healthcare revenue recognition, acquisition integration, budgeting, and building internal web applications.
+I am an experienced people manager and enjoy training on the intersection of accounting, finance, and technology.

-13+ years of experience writing reports and application back ends in SQL and SAS.
+I have deep experience with a variety of database and reporting platforms including Microsoft SQL Server, Azure SQL, SQL Server Reporting Services, IBM Cognos TM1, Tableau, Base SAS, and Business Objects.